What’s the Main Takeaway?

 Accordingly, if the UK Addendum is required, customers must execute both the UK Addendum and the New SCCs.
 UK customers who have already executed the Old SCCs with ActiveCampaign will have until March 21, 2024 to switch to the UK Addendum.

 How Can Customers Access the New Documents?

-If your business is unaffected by the CEJU's determination, if you do not need a DPA, or, if you have an existing DPA with ActiveCampaign and wish to leave the terms of that agreement unmodified, then you do not need to take additional action.
+If your business is unaffected by the CJEU’s determination, or if you do not need a DPA, the New SCCs or the UK Addendum, then you do not need to take additional action.